OpenDevelopmentMekong/wpckan/README.md

 * **include_fields_extra**: (Optional) Comma-separated string.
 This shortcode outputs extra metadatafields.
 A list of attributes can specified to present more Information.

-* **format**: (Optional) Formating string
-This shortcode returns the data in pure data format instead of rendering HTML representation.
-Use inside page-templates!

-	*note that the resource description field is not available at the moment*

-	**Supported Formats:**
-  	* json
 * **limit**: (Optional) Number.
 Limits the amount of datasets shown by the shortcode string.